 |Funds||You have to pay for editing, design, and marketing.
 You can save on printing if you choose a POD service.||The publisher pays for everything, including printing and distribution.|

 |Royalties||You get around 60-70% of each book sold, depending on the online store you are selling in.
 Also, don’t forget to pay your taxes.||You get around 10% of royalties after each book, depending on the publisher and the country.|

 |Rights||You keep all the rights.
-You are also responsible for purchasing the rights of all artwork you are using.||The publisher has the rights to your book; the exact conditions depend on the publisher.
-You can read more about the contract traps here.|
+You are also responsible for purchasing the rights to all artwork you use.||The publisher has the rights to your book; the exact conditions depend on the publisher and the contract.|

 |Decisions||You make all the decisions regarding your book.
-You might make good decisions or bad decisions; they are your decisions nevertheless||An expert team makes all the decisions regarding your book.
-They will probably only ask your opinion.|
+You might make good or bad decisions; nevertheless, they are your decisions.||An expert team makes all the decisions regarding your book.|

 |Timing||It only depends on your time and abilities: your book can be on the shelves within months.||Publishing a book can take up to two years.|

-|Getting publihsed||Everyone can get published.
-Your success depends on how big your actual market is and how well can you reach them.||Only a selected few can get published: as publishers have limited funds, they have to choose from the incoming manuscripts.
-It is extremely difficult to find a publisher that is willing to publish your book.|
+|Getting published||Everyone can get published.
+Your success depends on your market size and how well you can reach your target audience.||Only a selected few can get published.
+Publishers have limited funds and must choose from the incoming manuscripts.
+It is challenging to find a publisher that is willing to publish your book.|

 |Bookstores||You can choose an aggregator to distribute your book to major retailers and online bookstores worldwide.||Publishers distribute their books all over the country.|